 A new sports building for East Park Terrace

 Already at the public consultation stage is the new sports building planned for the north end of our East Park Terrace campus.
-Providing access to improved sport and physical activity facilities for all University students and staff, the building will also include high quality spaces for the academic requirements of the School of Sport, Health and Social Sciences.
+Providing access to improved sport and physical activity facilities for all University students and staff, the building will also include high-quality spaces for the academic requirements of the School of Sport, Health and Social Sciences.

 Solent’s sports teams have shown exceptional success in football, wheelchair rugby, sailing, cricket and more, but the University hopes to further raise its standing in the British Universities & Colleges Sport (BUCS) league tables for competitive university sport.

-Our current sports facilities are scattered across the city, and the new sports building is designed to bring much of that together on our main East Park Terrace campus, enhancing the University’s academic and extra-curricular sport activities and improving the student experience.
+Our current sports facilities are scattered across the city, and the new sports building is designed to bring much of that together on our main East Park Terrace campus, enhancing the University’s academic and extra-curricular sports activities and improving the student experience.

 Expected to provide something in the order of six to seven thousand square metres of floorspace, the building (as currently planned) will include: